Minimal generation of transitive permutation groups: Introduction

 \section{Introduction}

+A well-developed branch of finite group theory studies properties of certain classes of permutation groups as functions of their degree.
+The purpose of this paper is to study the minimal generation of transitive permutation groups.

 For a group $G$, let $d(G)$ denote the minimal number of elements required to generate $G$.
-It is proved by L. Kov\'{a}cs and M. Newman in \cite{KovNew} that, whenever $G$ is a nilpotent transitive permutation group of degree $d$, we have $d(G)=O(d/\sqrt{\log{d}})$ (throughout, ``$\log$" means $\log$ to the base $2$, while ``$\ln$" means $\log$ to the base $e$).
-This was extended to soluble transitive groups by R. Bryant, Kov\'{a}cs and G. Robinson in \cite{BKR}, and to permutation groups containing a soluble transitive subgroup by A. Lucchini in \cite{Luc}.
-The result was then proved in full generality by Lucchini, F. Menegazzo and M. Morigi in \cite{LucMenMor}; there, it is shown that \emph{there is a constant $c$ such that $d(G)\le \lfloor cd/\sqrt{\log{d}}\rfloor$, whenever $G$ is a transitive permutation group of degree $d$.}
+In \cite{KovNew}, \cite{BKR}, \cite{Luc} and \cite{LucMenMor}, it is shown that $d(G)=O(n/\sqrt{\log{n}})$ whenever $G$ is a transitive permutation group of degree $n\ge 2$ (here, and throughout this paper, $``\log"$ means $\log$ to the base $2$).
+A beautifully constructed family of examples due to L. Kov\'{a}cs and M. Newman shows that this bound is `asymptotically best possible' (see Example \ref{TransExample}), thereby ending the hope that a bound of $d(G)=O(\log{n})$ could be proved.